ashley-eitmontas/PUBHLTH-5015-SDOH-Final-Project/README.md

-# PUBHLTH 5015 Final Project: Social Determinants of Health
+# PUBHLTH 5015 Final Project: Asthma Prevalence in Appalchian Ohio and Social Determinants of Health

 Ashley Eitmontas' and Ella Anderson's final project for PUBHLTH 5015 (Dr. Rempala).